Iriamu19/bldb-ncbi-downloader/README.md

 - Extracts NCBI accession numbers and query parameters from BLDB HTML pages.
 - Constructs NCBI efetch URLs for retrieving FASTA sequences.
 - Fetches and displays FASTA sequences for the extracted accession numbers.
+- Optionally saves FASTA sequences to files in a specified directory.

 ## Installation